filmaj/arc.codes.next/src/docs/en/guides/tutorials/cloud-function-middleware.md

   }
 }

-exports.handler = arc.http.async(addCountryCode, requireLogin, showDashboard)
+exports.handler = arc.http.async(addCountryCode, validateUser, showDashboard)
 ```

-Super clean!
+In a single function, we can add a country code to the `request` object, pass it to an authentication function, and finally build a `response` back to the client.

 The `arc.http.async` API works well with [the `shared` folder](/guides/share-code) to do things like re-use `requireLogin` to protect multiple HTTP functions.

-Like normal [Architect routes](/guides/http), `arc.http.async` routes also support the AWS [`context`](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) object. `context` will be passed on as a second option to each route.

 ## Common use cases